 I charge $30 for 30 minutes and $45 for 45 minutes

-Payment is due at the end of each lesson or the end of each month
+Payment is due BEFORE each lesson or at the BEGINNING of each month

 When: I teach all days of the week, including weekends